History of Cleveland: Continued evolution, 2006–Present

 At the beginning of Jackson's mayoralty, the city faced continued challenges, including efforts to retain the city's residency laws, the impact of the Great Recession on city neighborhoods, and a federal corruption investigation into Cuyahoga County officials.
 However, by the turn of the 21st century, Cleveland succeeded in developing a more diversified economy and gained a national reputation as a center for healthcare and the arts.
 Additionally, it has become a national leader in environmental protection, with its successful cleanup of the Cuyahoga River.
 The city's downtown and several neighborhoods have experienced significant population growth since 2010.
 In 2018, the population of Cleveland began to flatten after decades of decline.
 This trend has been accompanied by major victories in sports, most prominently the victory of the Cleveland Cavaliers in the 2016 NBA Finals, the first major professional sports championship won by a Cleveland team since 1964.

-Nevertheless, challenges still remain for the city, with economic development of neighborhoods, improvement of city schools, and continued encouragement of new immigration to Cleveland being top municipal priorities.
+Nevertheless, challenges still remain for the city, with economic development of neighborhoods, improvement of city schools, and continued efforts to tackle poverty and urban blight being top municipal priorities.
 In June 2020, Cleveland City Council became the second local government in the US to issue a declaration stating that racism constitutes a public health emergency.
 A new mayor, Justin Bibb, was elected in 2021.